By: William C. Head, Atlanta Lawyer for Vehicular Homicide GA Cases and Felony Serious Injury by Vehicle

 So, settling any vehicular homicide civil cases or serious injury by vehicle civil cases before the DUI criminal case goes to court can be a life-changing issue.
 In a previous section that focused on assuring that civil injury and death issues are being simultaneously addressed, the issue of restitution being ordered as part of the judges’ resolution of the criminal case can be a financial burden paralleling the pain of being put behind bars.

-Vehicular homicide lawyer William C. “Bubba” Head is a criminal defense attorney with 40 years of criminal litigation experience.
-During those 40 years Mr. Head has handled over 125 felony vehicular homicide and serious injury criminal cases for clients facing decades of potential prison time for their respective criminal charges.
+Vehicular homicide lawyer William C. “Bubba” Head is a criminal defense attorney with over 43 years of criminal litigation experience.
+During those four decades, Mr. Head has handled over 125 felony vehicular homicide and serious injury criminal cases for clients facing decades of potential prison time for their respective criminal charges.
 Call our criminal attorneys NOW, day or night.
 404-567-5515, or toll free at 1-888-384-4323.

 The Atlanta attorney has traveled the State of Georgia defending felony cases, from Thomas County to Towns County, and dozens of other counties in between, for citizens charged with causing death or serious injury to others through accidents.
 The greatest number of deaths from one accident is three, plus another case with a vehicular homicide plus a vehicular feticide involved, and one serious injury case with 7 seriously injured victims.

-More than 22 years ago, the DUI lawyer started the National College for DUI Defense, and launched national DUI lawyer training for beating field sobriety test evidence and neutralizing breath alcohol test evidence, either through implied consent challenges, suppression motions or at trial.
+More than 24 years ago, the DUI lawyer started the National College for DUI Defense and launched national DUI lawyer training for beating field sobriety test evidence and neutralizing breath alcohol test evidence, either through implied consent challenges, suppression motions or at trial.
 An expert on GA DUI laws, Mr. Head also has handled over 200 appeals of criminal and civil cases.

-Mr. Head’s DUI law firm near me in metro Atlanta has two other partners that also handle as many or more vehicular homicide felony and misdemeanor offenses as Mr. Head, and both partners have been with Mr. Head since law school.
+Mr. Head’s DUI law firm near me in metro Atlanta has two other partners who currently handle as many or more vehicular homicide felony and misdemeanor offenses as Mr. Head, and both partners have been with Mr. Head since law school.
 The lawyers in Atlanta collaborate and coordinate their efforts in obtaining the best outcome for their law office’s clients, including having cases charging serious injury by vehicle GA dismissed.

 List of States and abbreviations to use as a guide to the state abbreviations in this article: